Agreement on Climate Change, Trade and Sustainability (ACCTS) negotiations

 We are small, trade-dependent countries who believe trade measures and disciplines can make a contribution to helping to address the urgent challenge we face for sustainable development in general and on climate change in particular.
 We traditionally have much in common in terms of strategic alignment on trade policy issues and we share the goal of achieving a high quality agreement with concrete and substantive outcomes as quickly and effectively as possible.

 Once initial negotiations on ACCTS conclude, the intent is that ACCTS will then be open for other WTO members to join, if they are able to meet the required commitments.
 In this way, we hope that the ACCTS initiative will be a pathfinder toward multilateral action and provide an example of how trade rules can substantively help address climate change and other serious environmental challenges.

 The parties will consider a range of trade related issues that have the potential to contribute meaningfully to addressing climate change and other serious environmental issues.
-Three key areas will be covered:
+The following key areas will be covered:

-Elimination of tariffs on environmental goods and new commitments on environmental services
+Removal of tariffs on environmental goods and new and binding commitments for environmental services

 Liberalisation of environmental goods and services products mean they will become cheaper to buy in each of the ACCTS countries – accelerating access and uptake, and so helping to improve the environment.

 Disciplines to eliminate fossil fuel subsidies will help remove the perverse effects of these environmentally harmful and socially regressive subsidies.
 This has the potential to deliver many trade, economic, social and environmental benefits.